Topological fields with a generic derivation: Theories of topological fields with a generic derivation

 \section{Theories of topological fields with a generic derivation}

 Let $T$ be an $\cL$-theory of topological fields and $\cL_\delta$ be the language $\cL$ extended by a symbol for a derivation (in the field sort).
 From now on we will focus on the study of an $\cL_\delta$-extension $T_\delta^*$ of $T$.
-The derivation $\delta$ of any model of $T_\delta^*$ will be called a \emph{generic derivation}.
+The derivation $\delta$ of any model of $T_\delta^*$ is called a \emph{generic derivation}.
 Every such a derivation is highly non-continuous.
 The theory $T_\delta^*$ will be defined in Section \ref{sec:Tdelta}.
 In Section \ref{sec:consistency} we show various examples of theories $T$ for which the theory $T_\delta^*$ is consistent.
-Then, in Section \ref{sec:relQE} we show relative elimination of field sort quantifiers for $T_\delta^*$ when $T$ is an open $\cL$-theory of topological fields.
+Then, in Section \ref{sec:relQE} we show that if $T$ is an open $\cL$-theory of topological fields and $T$ eliminates $\bF$-quantifiers, $T_\delta^*$ also eliminates $\bF$-quantifiers.

 Before defining $T_\delta^*$, let us fix some notation and recall the needed background on differential algebra.
+We work in a model $\cK$ of $T$.